Top 6 NSF Drinking Water Filtration Standards

 Products are rigorously tested in their own labs, according to set standards, and certify only products proven to do what they claim.
 NSF certifications are given for individual standards.
 The first NSF standard for drinking water was set in 1973.

-There are three main filtration standards used by the NSF when certifying drinking water systems:
+Here are the top 6 filtration standards used by the NSF when certifying drinking water systems:

 - NSF Standard 42: Aesthetic Effects